yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 As long as the IP does not change, the node agent does not try to register again.

-Note that the first step to change the provider is very important because after the provider configuration information changes in the config file as part of the second step, the node agent cannot find the node to delete it as the scope is always with the provider and availability zone.
+Note that the first step to change the provider is very important because after the provider configuration information changes in the config file as part of the second step, the node agent can't find the node to delete it as the scope is always with the provider and availability zone.

 ### How does a node agent perform preflight checks?